 Also, do not discuss your charges online or post information on social media.
 Your attorney may direct you to deactivate your social media accounts until your criminal case is resolved.
 The key takeaway is that you need to immediately talk to a criminal lawyer and only to a criminal lawyer about your case.

-Contact the Indianapolis Suhre & Associates, LLC Criminal Defense Attorneys For Help Today
+Contact the Indianapolis Suhre & Associates DUI and Criminal Defense Lawyers Criminal Defense Attorneys For Help Today

-For more information, contact the criminal defense attorneys at Suhre & Associates, LLC; give us a call today at (317) 759-2599 or visit us at our Indianapolis law office.
+For more information, contact the criminal defense attorneys at Suhre & Associates DUI and Criminal Defense Lawyers; give us a call today at (317) 759-2599 or visit us at our Indianapolis law office.

 101 W Ohio St #2000